homemadearcade/zero/todo/4_TODO_FEATURES.md

 BUGS
   Add Player defaults are broken in EntityAdd
   Change Stages was broken

+  First Copy the game that spencer made!
+  I think I need do... move layers to the root level of the Arcade Game Model.
+But also no. I cant... yes I can.
+If you can do that tommorow DO IT

 UI
   Change autogeneration inside of EDIT ENTITY MODAL